RecordEvolution/ReswarmOS/boot/README.md

 These are linker files and are matched pairs with the start*.elf files listed in the previous section.

+### Configuration Files

+The kernel command line _cmdline.txt_ passed in to the kernel when it boots and further configuration parameters in _config.txt_ using entires selecting overlays.
+When _ssh_ or _ssh.txt_ is present, SSH will be enabled on boot.
+The contents don't matter, it can be empty.
+SSH is otherwise disabled by default.
+With _config.txt_ we can choose particular overlays and also the actual kernel to be loaded!

 ### Device Tree Blobs

 Raspberry Pi kernels and its firmware use a _Device Tree (DT)_ to describe the